 As you drive from Tbilisi to Gori, take note of your proximity to the disputed border with South Ossetia.
 At one point, about ten kilometers east of Gori, the border comes within five hundred meters of the roadway.
 One wrong turn and you could find yourself in occupied territory, and one minor act of aggression from the Russian troops and Georgia could find itself without a unified east-west highway.

-A Day Trip from Tbilisi to Uplistsikhe
+A Day Trip from Tbilisi for Archaeology Fans – Uplistsikhe

 The entire community is well-signed in English, allowing you to understand the range of stone-carved buildings (including fortifications, wells, temples, gates, a wine cellar and a grand basilica at its upper summit).
 Your ticket to Uplistsikhe includes entrance to the museum at gates; inside there is a collection of artifacts found at the site (and air-conditioning!).
 The heat hits hard here, so pack lots of bottled water, sunscreen and a hat.

 Uplistsikhe is about ten kilometers from Gori.
 Taxi drivers will make return the trip for about $10 (including an hour or two of waiting time) or you can hop on one of the hourly marshrutkas that head to modern Uplistsikhe town and walk the last kilometer across the river.
 Of course, it’s way easier to visit on an organized day trip from Tbilisi, such as this small-group tour or this private tour.

 When you’re down in the village of Stepantsminda in north-eastern Georgia, you can just barely see the silhouette of the Gergeti Trinity Church in the mountains off in the distance.
 From the village, it’s impossible to imagine the sight that will await you at the top of your three-hour hike up to the church… a sprawling, luscious green field, grazing cattle and the iconic fourteenth-century church just a short (and finally flat) stroll away.

 The advantage of the organized day tour from Tbilisi is, of course, having a knowledgeable guide who can help you choose the best of the three trails to the church depending on your hiking style.
 There is a short trail that is very steep and rocky, a longer trail with more flat sections that intersects the busy road again and again, or an even longer trail that adds an hour to your travel time but makes the ascent much more gradually.

 Most Tbilisi day trips to Gergeti Trinity Church will stop for an hour at Ananuri (including this popular day tour), but it’s also possible to visit on your own.
 You can hire a taxi from Tbilisi or Mtskheta, or you can try hopping on a marshrutka from Tbilisi to Kazbegi and getting off at Ananuri (however, your driver might ask to you to pay the full fare and you’ll have to flag down another bus at the side of the road to get home).

 If you’d rather stay in the city, check out my Tbilisi City Guide, featuring the best attractions, restaurants and hotels in Georgia’s capital city.

-For an overnight tour from Tbilisi, consider visiting Chiatura, home to an aging network of Soviet cable cars.
+For an overnight tour from Tbilisi, consider visiting Chiatura, formerly home to an aging network of Soviet cable cars.